G3F4/javascript-basics-workshop/README.md

 4. Move cursor to end of the text by setting `selectionStart` attribute of input
 5. Check input behaviour in browser

-## Selecting letters - arrays
+## Selecting letters

 - Arrays
+- `for` loop

-1. At the begininng of file create variable to store all alphabet letters using array
+1. At the beginning of file create variable to store all alphabet letters using array
     - example array syntax
     ```javascript
     const array = ['element1', 'element2'];